iapyeh/sshscript/syntax.md

 - with $$ single line command
 - with $f”single line f-strting command”
 - with $$f”single line f-strting command”
-- with $’’’ multiple lines command ‘’’
+- with $’’’ multiple line command ‘’’
-- with $$’’’ multiple lines command ‘’’
+- with $$’’’ multiple line command ‘’’
-- with $f’’’ multiple lines f-string command ‘’’
+- with $f’’’ multiple line f-string command ‘’’

-- with $$f’’’ multiple lines f-string command ‘’’
+- with $$f’’’ multiple line f-string command ‘’’

 ```
 # a example of "with $"